She Couldn't Say No (1954 film)

 She Couldn't Say No is a 1954 American rural comedy film starring Robert Mitchum, Jean Simmons and Arthur Hunnicutt.
-It was the last film in the long directing career of Lloyd Bacon to be released (The last film he directed was the musical The French Line starring Jane Russell).
+It was the last film in the long directing career of Lloyd Bacon to be released.
+(The last film he directed was the musical The French Line starring Jane Russell.)

-"She Couldn't Say No" was later re-released as Beautiful but Dangerous.
+She Couldn't Say No was later re-released as Beautiful but Dangerous.

 Plot

-Wealthy Corby Lane (Jean Simmons) visits the American hamlet of Progress, Arkansas, whose residents had paid for a critical medical operation for her when she was a child.
+Wealthy Corby Lane (Jean Simmons) visits the hamlet of Progress, Arkansas, whose residents had paid for a critical medical operation for her when she was a child.
 She decides to express her gratitude by giving them money anonymously.
 The headstrong woman clashes with the local doctor, Robert Sellers (Robert Mitchum), who foresees the resulting chaos.